skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 ## How to make a translation

-* [Have a look at your own language](https://github.com/datenstrom/yellow-extensions#languages) and check that everything looks okay.
+* [Have a look at your own language](https://github.com/datenstrom/yellow-extensions#languages) and the [help](https://github.com/datenstrom/yellow-extensions/tree/master/source/help), check that everything looks okay.
-* Look for text lines in English, which have not been translated yet.
+* Look for text lines which have not been translated yet.
 * Make a new translation, if your language is missing.
 * Add your translation to the official repository.